-Since its inception in 1991, the purpose has morphed as Board members have rotated and Association and schools' needs have changed with the times.
-Initially, the intent was to provide funds for the NCHSAA to use to underwrite special events, championship events and other programs and services for member schools if funds were not available through corporate support.
+Since its inception in 1991, the purpose of the NCHSAA Endowment Fund has remained the same.
+However, areas of focus have changed as Board members have come and gone, and the Association's and schools' needs have changed as well.
+Initially, the primary focus was to provide funding for underwriting of NCHSAA special events and programs, championship events, and other programs and services for member schools if adequate funding was not available through corporate support or if gate revenue shares wained.

-More recently, through various campaign efforts, numerous scholarships have been established to benefit young men and women annually as they continue their education beyond the secondary level.
-Since 2005/06, $122,250 in scholarships have been awarded to 84 deserving student athletes.
+Numerous scholarship and coach awards were established beginning in the 2005/06 school year through various campaign efforts.
+The annually distributed scholarships were established to benefit young men and women as they continue their education beyond the secondary level.
+Since establishment of the various scholarships over time, $402,000 has been awarded.

 Charlie Adams Endowed Scholarship